On this page

 Where can I find additional support?

-You can visit Resources Around Me to find newcomer and other support programs and services across Canada.
+You can visit Resources Around Me to find support programs and services for newcomers, Indigenous youth and others across Canada.
 When you browse your search results, you can filter by language and communities supported.

 How does Kids Help Phone protect my privacy?